Prince Harry & Meghan Markle’s Montecito Mansion Is Reportedly Available To Rent For $700 An Hour

 It appears that Prince Harry and Meghan Markle have found a new revenue stream in their pursuit of financial independence: renting out their Santa Barbara mansion.

-According to The Daily Mail, their home is available for around $700 per hour via the rental website Giggster.
-The site states that the luxurious location is advertised as a backdrop for photo shoots, music videos and other similar event.
+According to The Daily Mail, their home was available for around $700 per hour via the rental website Giggster.
+The site stated that the luxurious location was advertised as a backdrop for photo shoots, music videos and other similar events.
 It can reportedly accommodate a crew of 15 people and includes private parking for up to 50 cars.

-The listing describes the locale as an “Italian Villa” and a commitment of 10 hours or more is required to book the location.
-There are also a number of restrictions surrounding the property, including a ban on pets, smoking, cooking, alcohol, and “adult content.”
+The listing described the locale as an “Italian Villa” and a commitment of 10 hours or more was required to book the location.
+There were also a number of restrictions surrounding the property, including a ban on pets, smoking, cooking, alcohol, and “adult content.”

 That said, defenders of the duke and duchess have pointed out that the listing was uploaded before the couple had purchased the property.
-Though it is still active, it is possible that its appearance on the rental website is more of an oversight than an actual desire to rent out the property.
+Though it was still active as recently as today, the listing has since been removed.

-Nevertheless, the listing has provided royals fans more pictures and insight into the $14 million home that has supplanted Frogmore Cottage in Windsor.
+Nevertheless, the listing provided royals fans more pictures and insight into the $14 million home that has supplanted Frogmore Cottage in Windsor.

-For example, The Daily Mail has accessed pictures that show into greater detail the facade of the building, including ivy growing up the walls and the pretty blue shutters.
-It also offered photos of the pool area, with chaises flanked with cerulean umbrellas.
+For example, The Daily Mail has accessed pictures that show greater detail of the facade of the building, including ivy growing up the walls and the pretty blue shutters.
+It also offered photos of the pool area, with chaise loungers flanked with cerulean umbrellas.

 Many pictures also showed somewhat dated furniture that has likely been updated since Prince Harry and Meghan took ownership.